coopersimon/oxide-7/README.md

 ### Games tested:
 * Super Mario World (video: some bugged sprites, audio sounds good.)
 * Super Metroid (Looks good.
 Audio sounds good.)
-* Link to the Past (Intro triforce is glitched, gameplay seems ok.
+* Link to the Past (Graphics seems ok.
 Audio sounds good.)
 * Final Fantasy 2 (IV) (There is some sort of corrupted overlay (I think BG3 in Mode 1).
 Otherwise video looks fine.
 Audio sounds good.)
 * Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after.
 If this is ignored then the first "scene" doesn't show as memory reads are too slow.
 Then they look _mostly_ ok.
 Audio is ok, but some serious ringing artifacts.)
 * Earthbound (Works pretty well.
 Audio sounds good.
 Lowest line of pixels looks odd (might not be a bug - this appears in a few games.
 Might just need to mask this line).)